petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/querying-data.md

 * `channelId` (integer): The Analytics Cloud workspace property ID.
 * `page` (integer): The results page number.

-To retrieve all the individuals of a specific segment:
+To retrieve all the individuals of a specific segment,

 ```
 curl -H "Authorization: Bearer {token}" -L https://analytics.liferay.com/api/reports/segments/{segmentsId}/individuals
 ```

-## Accessing Web Contents Data
+## Accessing Web Content Data

 Use this command to retrieve all Web Contents data: